-This hearing dealt with an application by the landlord for an order of possession, a monetary order and an order to retain the security deposit in partial satisfaction of the claim.
+This hearing dealt with an application by the landlord for an order of possession.
 The landlord participated in the conference call hearing but the tenant(s) did not.
-The landlord presented evidence that the tenants were served with the application for dispute resolution and notice of hearing by registered mail on July 25, 2014.
+The landlord presented evidence that the tenants were served with the application for dispute resolution and notice of hearing by registered mail on December 7, 2014.
 I found that the tenants had been properly served with notice of the landlord's claim and the date and time of the hearing and the hearing proceeded in their absence.
 The landlord gave affirmed evidence.